AP Photo/Jae C. Hong, File

 A longtime guard at the ATF facility has admitted to carting off thousands of firearms, gun parts and ammunition and selling them over several years.

-So wait, the ATF had their own “boating accident?”
+So wait, the ATF had its own “boating accident?”

 Oh, that’s rich.

-Part of what was stolen were just gun parts, but not all.
+Part of what was stolen was gun parts, but not all.